-Being flexible means adapting to new realities and finding new meaning.
 If you find a similar job, great!
 If not, then maybe you can do something else, even if that "something else" involves less money and status.
 Instead of “successful lawyer,” maybe you can be “struggling entrepreneur,” “loving parent” or any one of a number of new identities.

 The key thing to remember is that change is everywhere, and it may take away the outer things in your life (job, status, money, etc.), but it doesn’t have to change who you are and the things that are most important to you.
 It’s possible to hold onto your core personal values even amid the most dramatic upheavals.
 More on that in this tutorial:

 How do you deal with change most effectively?
 Not by fighting it, but by taking advantage of the new opportunities it creates.

 Think of the arrival of the internet.
 It caused huge disruption in almost every traditional industry and the disappearance or decline of very old, established business models.

 Some companies died, and some new ones appeared.
 But many of the old, established companies weathered the storm and took advantage of the new opportunities available to them.
 They went online and started establishing whole new worldwide client bases to make up for the decline in sales from their brick-and-mortar stores.

 It’s also about seeing new opportunities and taking advantage of them.
 Think of yourself as a surfer, surrounded by a constantly moving ocean but bobbing around safely until you spot a wave and catch it.